 What can sometimes happen is that the involved parties (the trucking, hauling, and leasing companies) argue over whose insurance will compensate the victim.
 For example, the truck company might claim that the accident was caused by defective tires.
 In turn, the tire company might then say it was the fault of the leasing company because they didn’t examine the tires before the truck went out on the road.
 For more help in your truck accident rights contact our semi-truck accident attorneys in Fort Lauderdale.

-Prove Who is Responsible Party in Fort Lauderdale truck Accident Case
+How to prove who is responsible party in Fort Lauderdale truck Accident Case?

 Trying to prove exactly who the responsible party is and what actually caused the accident is a lot more involved than the cause/effect of a simple traffic accident.
 Because of the sheer number of players involved, getting to the root of exactly went wrong usually requires some industry know-how.
 At the law offices of Wolf and Pravato, our Fort Lauderdale truck accident lawyers have handled numerous Fort Lauderdale truck accidents and understand the usual reasons for trucking accidents.
 Our truck accident attorneys in Fort Lauderdale are also familiar with the convoluted relationships among the persons and entities linked to the truck, the trailer, and the load.
 This knowledge helps us to determine whether you have a valid claim and how best to present your case.

-Our Fort Lauderdale semi truck accident lawyer have access to numerous expert accountants and financial analysts who have worked with us on winning cases to accurately assess what these losses should be for the remainder of a victim’s life in order to obtain fair resolutions for injury victims.
+Our Fort Lauderdale semi-truck accident lawyer has access to numerous expert accountants and financial analysts who have worked with us on winning cases to accurately assess what these losses should be for the remainder of a victim’s life in order to obtain fair resolutions for injury victims.

 We help the victims of other practice areas: